|

 Next morning

-"It is dawn," said Valandil, softly, shaking Wilawen's
+"It is dawn," said Valandil, gently shaking Wilawen's

 shoulder.

-She stared at him for a moment, uncomprehending; then she sat
+She stared at him for a long moment, uncomprehending; then she

-up and stretched her limbs.
-"How is your ankle?" she
+sat up and stretched her limbs.
+"How is your ankle?"

 "Better."